-This bread would be perfect for an afternoon tea or a weekend brunch.
+This gingerbread loaf would be perfect for an afternoon tea or a weekend brunch.
 It has a sophistication that will wow and excite your guests, but a simplicity that won’t leave you slaving for hours in the kitchen.

 It’s a total winner.